pbrisbin/group-expenses/README.md

 development goes down *their* path in such a way that the codebase remains maintainable (and fun) as time goes on and complexity creeps in.

+Rails has a lot to offer by way of convenience and productivity.
+I hope to find an approach that does not throw the baby out with the bathwater and in stead leverages The Rails Way during the times when it's useful but also provides enough push back to prevent you from coding yourself into a corner when application begins to outgrow the framework.

 ### Acceptance tests

 Place cucumber-based acceptance tests in `features`.
 These tests should be end-to-end, happy-path smoke tests at the highest level of functionality.
+These should be *slow*.

+#### When to run

+* Once, overnight, by the CI server
-They should be *slow*.
-They should only be run periodically and must be green before any kind of release.
+* Must be green before any release

-This is the only test suite that *must* be green before release, though all suites *should* be green always.
+#### How to run

+* `cucumber`
+* `rake cucumber`

 ### Rails tests

 Use normal, rails patterns for testing your `ActiveRecord` based models and `ActionController` based controllers in `test/unit` and `test/functional` respectively.
 These tests will be slower since they must boot rails and will inevitably use the database. *That's OK!*

-These tests should only be run if/when you create or edit one of these models or controllers.
+#### When to run

+* Any time you touch a framework class
+* Should be green before any release

+#### How to run

+* `rake test`

 The above is a very common approach, it's easy to just stop here.
 I think you'll find though that the Rails Tests get slower and slower and